 During the busy winter season, Arrowhead Provincial Park yields a high volume phone calls regarding Ice Trail availability.
 While you can phone the park directly if you’d prefer at 705-789-5105, it’s best to first check out the Arrowhead Twitter Page or the Ontario Parks Ski Report.

-The Twitter page is regularly updated to let guests know about the availability of the Ice Trail, and the Ski Report will offer an updated look at which cross country ski trails are groomed and ready for skiing, as well as information on the availability of the Ice Trail and tubing (located at the bottom of the page in the ‘Additional Information’ box).
+The Twitter page is regularly updated to let guests know about the availability of the Ice Trail, and the Ski Report will offer an updated look at which cross country ski trails are groomed and ready for skiing, as well as information on the availability of the Ice Trail (located at the bottom of the page in the ‘Additional Information’ box).